sathishnaik/PetSupplies/README.md

 Hibernate/JPA for ORM,
 Maven as build automation tool.

 webejbmodule contains EJB session beans to interact with database via JPA.
-This API will be middle tier for both webmodule and webusermodule
+This API will be middle tier for both webmodule and webshopusermodule

 webmodule is an admin module.
-webusermodule is an user module.
+webshopusermodule is an user module.